EricFillion/CMPE-327/Documentation/a1/Tests/r5-update.md

 - Enter the test_ticket's expiry date in element `#updateform_input_expiry`
 - Click element `input#updateform_submit[action=submit]`
 - Validate that the page shows element `#welcome`
-- Validate that the `#message_error` element shows an error message stating  “Unable to update ticket: The quantity of the tickets has to be more than 0, and less than or equal to 100”.
+- Validate that the `#message_error` element shows an error message stating  “Unable to update ticket: The quantity of the ticket must be between 1 and 100”.
 - Open /logout (clean up)

 ### Test Case R5.3.2: The quantity of the tickets has to be more than 0, and less than or equal to 100 - Negative.
 Testing quantity above range.